History of American football: Similar codes of football

 Other codes of football share a common history with American football.
 Canadian football is a form of the game that evolved parallel to American football.
 While both games share a common history, there are some important differences between the two.
 A more modern sport that derives from American football is Arena football, designed to be played indoors inside of ice hockey or basketball arenas.
 The game was invented in 1981 by Jim Foster and the Arena Football League was founded in 1987 as the first major professional league to play the sport.
 Several other indoor football leagues have since been founded and continue to play today.

 American football's parent sport of rugby continued to evolve.
 Today, two distinct codes known as rugby union and rugby league are played throughout the world.
 Since the two codes split following a schism on how the sport should be managed in 1895, the history of rugby league and the history of rugby union have evolved separately.
 Both codes have adopted innovations parallel to the American game; the rugby union scoring system is almost identical to the American game, while rugby league uses a gridiron-style field and a six-tackle rule similar to the system of downs in American Football.

 Another game that can trace it history to English public school football games is the Australian rules football, which was first played in Melbourne, Victoria in 1858.
 The game, also known as Australian football or Aussie rules, is played between teams of 18 players on an oval field, often a modified cricket ground.
 Points are scored by kicking the oval ball between the middle goal posts (worth six points) or between a goal and behind post (worth one point).
 The Melbourne Football Club published the first laws of Australian football in May 1859, which predates American football by at least 10 years, and making it the oldest of the world's major football codes.

 Gaelic football is an Irish-specific sport, that can also trace its roots to the early days of football.
 The game is played between two teams of 15 players on a rectangular grass pitch.
-The objective of the sport is to score by kicking or punching the ball into the other team's goals (3 points) or between two upright posts above the goals and over a crossbar 2.5 metres (8.2 ft) above the ground (1 point).
+The objective of the sport is to score by kicking or punching the ball into the other team's goals (3 points) or between two upright posts above the goals and over a crossbar 2.5 meters (8.2 ft) above the ground (1 point).
 Unlike other similar football codes, the game ball is round (a spherical leather ball resembling a volleyball), and players advance it up the field with a combination of carrying, bouncing, kicking, hand-passing, and soloing (dropping the ball and then toe-kicking the ball upward into the hands).
 The game playing code was formally arranged by the Gaelic Athletic Association (GAA) in 1885, and was played in the 1904 Summer Olympics as a demonstration sport.